RxSwiftCommunity/RxGRDB/README.md

         print("Changes in players or teams table")
     })

-try dbQueue.inDatabase { db in
+try dbQueue.write { db in
     try db.execute("DELETE FROM players")
-    // Prints "Changes in players or teams table"
+} // Prints "Changes in players or teams table"
-}
 ```

 > :point_up: **Note**: see [GRDB requests] for more information about requests in general, and SQLRequest in particular.